 Champaign Marijuana Possession Attorney

-About Marijuana Possession Laws in Illinois
+More About Marijuana Charges in Central Illinois

-Marijuana possession charges in Illinois are largely based on the amount of cannabis that a person allegedly had on them at the time of arrest.
+Marijuana possession charges in Illinois are largely based on the amount of cannabis that a person allegedly had on them at the time of their arrest.
 In Illinois, charges are broken down into the following categories:

 - Class 1 Felony: Anyone found with 5,000 grams or more

 - Class 2 Felony: Anyone found with less than 5,000 grams, but more than 2,000

 - Class 3 Felony: Anyone found with less than 2,000 grams, but more than 500

 - Class 4 Felony: Anyone found with less than 500 grams, but more than 30

 - Class A Misdemeanor: Anyone found with less than 30 grams, but more than 10

 - Class B Misdemeanor: Anyone found with less than 10 grams, but more than 2.5